 - Your student will develop leadership skills.

-- You student will be able to give back to the community – either his college community or the wider community.
+- You student will be able to give back to the community – either their college community or the wider community.

-- Your student will establish the “habit” of involvement which may follow him throughout his life.
+- Your student will establish the “habit” of involvement which may follow them throughout their life.